stoplightio/docs/articles/hubs/pages.md

     2. Input a **Page Route** (optional)
     3. **Power the Page** with an External Data Source (optional)

  >Did you know?
-After creating a new page; a header link will automatically be generated
+After creating a new page, a header link will automatically be generated

 ---
 **Related Articles**